biomedicalinformaticsgroup/cadmus/README.md

 A: 'pip uninstall cadmus' to remove from Python and 'rm -rf cadmus' in bash to remove it from the directory.

-Q: I got the following error or a similar one: 'PermissionError: \[Errno\] 13 Permission denied: '/tmp/tika.log'', What can I do?
+Q: I got a permission error related to PDF parsing logs.
+What can I do?

-A: It seems that you are on a shared computer, you need to identify who the owner of tika.log is, using ls -l on the directory printed with your error.
-Once you know, ask one to change the permission so that you can read, write and execute tika.log as well.
-One way to do that is by using the command 'chmod'.
-You should also 'chmod' the following '/tmp/tika-server.log'
+A: Ensure the user running Cadmus has write permission to the temp/log directories.
+Fix permissions with `chmod` or run Cadmus under an account that can write to `/tmp` or the configured log path.

 ---